 Global recalls can have a significant impact on service levels.
-And when those recalls affect multiple products, such as recalls on the raw materials or methodologies used in the manufacturing process for a family of drugs, the remedy can be so costly and extensive as to force some suppliers out of the market - further constricting an already tight supply.
+And when those recalls affect multiple products, such as recalls on the raw materials or methodologies used in the manufacturing process for a family of drugs, the remedy can be so costly and extensive that it forces some suppliers out of the market - further constricting an already tight supply.